ebartz/ranger/SECURITY.md

 ## Supported Versions

-Please review our [support maintenance and terms](https://rancher.com/support-maintenance-terms/) to view the current support lifecycle.
+Please review our [support maintenance and terms](https://ranger.com/support-maintenance-terms/) to view the current support lifecycle.

 ## Reporting a Vulnerability

-SUSE Rancher supports responsible disclosure and endeavors to resolve security issues in a reasonable timeframe.
-To report a security vulnerability, email security-rancher@suse.com .
+SUSE Ranger supports responsible disclosure and endeavors to resolve security issues in a reasonable timeframe.
+To report a security vulnerability, email security-ranger@suse.com .
 You may (but are not required to) use the GPG key `rsa4096/C9DF50BDAC351DA9` for encrypted communication.

-### GPG Key - `security-rancher@suse.com`
+### GPG Key - `security-ranger@suse.com`

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----